kowainik/summoner/CONTRIBUTING.md

 don't hesitate to create issues [here][issues] in a free format.

 #### Create a PR
 We love pull requests from everyone :heart:.
+But, please, tell about your intention to work on something under corresponding issue.

-To get started with this you should first fork, then clone the repo:
+To get started with Pull Request implementation you should first fork, then clone the repo:

     git clone git@github.com:your-username/summoner.git